ta3ag/lbd/docs/BackendTutorial/source/about.rst

   Code generation and execution flow

 The upper half of :num:`Figure #about-f1` is the computer program generating and execution flow.
+IR stand for Intermediate Representation.
 The lower half is this book flow of the toolchain extended implementation based on llvm.
+The hex is the ascii from '0' to 'f' for hexadecimal value representation (4 bits of binary code representation) since the verilog language machine use it as input file.

 This book include 10,000 lines of sources code for